astnohk/localMediaPipeSample/README.md

 ## Build

+Install Node.js and `yarn` by following command: `npm install -g yarn`.
-Run `yarn` to install requirements.
+Move to `localMediaPipeSample` directory and run `yarn` to install requirements.
 Build with `npm run build`.